rudresh051/DSA-Questions/JavaQuestionsSolutions/JavaNotes/nj_204/Lecture15a.md

 * mark the class with keyword "abstract"
 * an abstract classs is also known as partially implemented structure. i.e. an abstract class can have concrete methods(methods with body) as well as an abstract method also.
+* With the help of Abstract class we achieve partial abstraction
 * abstract class can be a empty class also.

 ```java